Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Flux CD vs ArgoCD: Which to Choose for Your Platform

-After covering ArgoCD as a deploy practice, it’s time for the other major player in the GitOps space: Flux CD.
+After covering GitOps with ArgoCD, it’s time for the other major player: Flux CD[1].
 Both are graduated CNCF projects, both solve the same problem, but with different philosophies and trade-offs.
-We cover the practical differences that matter when choosing between them.
+This comparison covers the practical differences that matter when choosing between them.

 Different Philosophies